gabemasiulis/greenview-climate-control/README.md

 # Greenview Climate Control
 ### Introduction
-An app that consists of a central Flask server that receives data from nodeMCU/DHT11 powered sensors that are placed strategically in a home, to record temperature differentials.
+An app that consists of a central Flask server that receives data from nodeMCU and DHT11, DHT22 or DS18B-20 powered sensors that are placed strategically in a home, to record temperature differentials.
 ### Development
 1. Clone this repository